-NORMAL COURSE ISSUER BID
+NOMAL COURSE ISSUER BID

-On December 3, 2015, the Company announced the resumption of a normal course issuer bid.
-Under the plan, which received the necessary regulatory approval on December 9, 2015, the Company may purchase on the TSX Venture Exchange up to a total of 321,496 of its common shares during the twelve-month period which commenced December 15, 2015.
-The 321,496 common shares represent approximately 5% of the total common shares outstanding.
+On December 12, 2016, the Company announced the extension of the normal course issuer bid.
+Under the plan, the Company may purchase on the TSX Venture Exchange up to a total of 321,996 of its common shares during the twelve-month period which commenced December 15, 2016.
+The 321,996 common shares represent approximately 5% of the total common shares outstanding.
 The price that the Company will pay for any such shares will be the market price at the time of acquisition and all shares acquired under the bid will be cancelled by the Company.

-As of July 31, 2016, the Company had not purchased any shares under the provision of the normal course issuer bid.
+As of July 31, 2017, the Company had purchased and subsequently cancelled 10,000 shares under the provision of the normal course issuer bid.

 This MD&A contains forward-looking information and forward-looking statements within the meaning of applicable securities laws.
 We use words such as "anticipate", "plan", "may", "will", "should", expect", "believe", "estimate" and similar expressions to identify forward-looking information and statements.
 Such forward-looking information and statements are based on assumptions and analyses made by us in light of our experience and our perception of historical trends, current conditions and expected future developments, as well as other factors we believe to be relevant and appropriate in the circumstances.
 Readers are cautioned not to place undue reliance on forward-looking information and statements, as there can be no assurance that the assumptions, plans, intentions or expectations upon which such statements are based will occur.
-Forward-looking information and statements are subject to known and unknown risks, uncertainties, assumptions and other factors which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed, implied or anticipated by such information and statements.
+Forwardlooking information and statements are subject to known and unknown risks, uncertainties, assumptions and other factors which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed, implied or anticipated by such information and statements.
 These risks are described in the Company's MD&A and, from time to time, in other reports and filings made by the Company with securities regulators.
 While the Company believes that the expectations expressed by such forward-looking information and statements are reasonable, there can be no assurance that such expectations and assumptions will prove to be correct.
 In evaluating forward-looking information and statements, readers should carefully consider the various factors, which could cause actual results or events to differ materially from those, indicated in the forward-looking information and statements.
 Readers are cautioned that the foregoing list of important factors is not exhaustive.
 Furthermore, the Company disclaims any obligations to update publicly or otherwise revise any such factors of any of the forward-looking information or statements contained herein to reflect subsequent information, events or developments, changes in risk factors or otherwise.